barringtonbrook/barringtonbrook.github.io/content/about.md

 We are the DevOps team that build and support infrastructure for products and projects on Burbank and UC platforms.
 We work closely with the Feature Teams in Leeds and Manchester (**[K18](/tags/K18)**).

 We are currently using the scrum framework to organise and manage our work.
 That means we have decide on sprint tickets in week/two week blocks, have daily scrum meetings as well as retrospectives (**[S8](/tags/S8)**).

+We are a generally supportive team and endevour to share knowledge as much as possible.
+For example, a new apprentice joined the team recently and didn't have much experience in writing bash scripts so I said to him that I would assign him a ticket and pair with him on it.
+I was able to share, not only my knowledge of bash scripting but also my workflow and things that he could try. (**[S4](/tags/S4)**)

 ## My Journey to becoming an apprentice